gmma236/mine/Home.md

 ## VSTS Build & Release Tasks

 The **xRM CI Framework** provides you with VSTS Build and Release tasks.
 You can combine these tasks with other tasks to create build and release definitions to meet your project needs.
+If you are using VSTS this is the quickest and easiest way to get up and running.

 Below is a list of tasks that is included with the **xRM CI Framework**